 the Alpine Hut Building

-(building phases 2 and 3)
+(building phases 2/3),

 The complex thus created forms the core of the palace.
 Its upper floor was a wooden post and beam construction clad with boards, while the lower floor was plastered; because of the wooden structures it was known as the "Alpine Hut Building".
 Its simple exterior, however, gave no hint of the splendour inside.

-An overall architectural solution was however necessary to unite the results of the piecemeal construction process.
-In February 1873, King Ludwig II approved a plan which established the final design of the palace.
 First the wooden construction was clad with solid stone and covered with a cross-shaped complex of new roofs (building phase 4).
 This section of the building formed the core of the new palace, but it still had no interior staircase.

-Plan for the west façade dating from 1873
+Plan for the west façade

 after

-the stone cladding (building phase 4) and
+the stone cladding

 with

-the Royal Lodge still in place
+the Royal Lodge still in place, 1873

-On 20.1.1874 the king gave permission for the "Royal Lodge" to be moved to its present location, around 200 metres away, and the new south tract was built in its place (building phase 5).
 It was only now that the exterior of the palace acquired its final form, and the vestibule and staircase were incorporated in the interior.
 By 1876 work on the interior of the south tract was also complete.

 The transformation of the "Alpine Hut Building" into the "Royal Villa" had marked consequences for its surroundings.
 In 1874 the final plans for the park were submitted by court garden director Carl Joseph von Effner.